randomtable/ChimeraOS/README.md

 In this image you can find the ubuntu base packages, the Tor package, and a modified torrc file for enable an Exit Relay.

 #### How to use this image?

+The simplest way to use this image is pulling it from Docker Hub, using the script "tor-relay-starter.bat"

+The script will pull the image, create a container for it and run immediatly a Relay.

+The full script:

+docker pull alessandrofiori/tor-relay

+docker create alessandrofiori/tor-relay:latest

+docker run alessandrofiori/tor-relay:latest

+You can also use the Dockerfile to build your own image.